Pontypool RFC: Professional era

 In May 2003, the same scenario as the previous season occurred with both Pontypool and Aberavon locked in a two horse race for the title.
 Due to the clubs' original January fixture being rearranged, the league title would be decided in a winner-takes-all clash at the Talbot Athletic Ground on 13 May 2003.
-Pontypool defeated Aberavon 40-12 (outscoring the Wizards 5 tries to nil) and were crowned Welsh National League Division One Champions for season 2002–2003.
+Pontypool defeated Aberavon 40-12 (outscoring the Wizards 5 tries to nil) and were crowned Welsh National League Division One Champions for season 2002–03.

 On 2 May 2003, Lenny Woodard scored a club record 7 tries in a 90–3 win against Treorchy RFC.
 His three tries against Aberavon in the 13 May game took his tally for the season to 44 (39 league tries and five in the Principality Cup) and earned him the accolade of having Pontypool's best try aggregate since the First World War, surpassing the 39 by David Bishop in 1983–84, but still falling behind the 55 obtained by wing Tom Robbins in 1913–14.

 Pontypool were promoted to the Premier Division in 2003.
 However, due to the restructuring of Welsh rugby, this league would become secondary to the new Celtic League.
-Pontypool became a feeder club for the Newport Gwent Dragons regional team.
+Pontypool became a feeder club for the Dragons regional team.